-* Watching my (then) boyfriend fuck a woman we both loved, and feeling peaceful, content, and so very happy.
+* Watching my (then) boyfriend have sex with a woman we both loved, and feeling peaceful, content, and so very happy.

 * Cooking Thanksgiving dinner with my (then) fiancé, my girlfriend, my lover and our friends.

-* Making travel plans around three different work schedules and two different time zones so I could fly across the country to see my current partner this fall.
+* Making travel plans around three different work schedules and two different time zones so I could fly across the country to see my most recent partner.

 Non-monogamy requires a lot of attention to detail, logistics, emotions and moods.
 There are more feelings to get hurt and schedules to fuck up and feet to tread on.
 But there is more of everything else too – love, connection, satisfaction and joy.